Carreiruh/Lab-3-Terraform-Assignment/README.md

 # Part 3

 Part three provides scripting for use implementing local and remote modules.
-These modules set up webservers and and VPC respectively.
+These modules set up webservers and and VPC respectively using a public github repo I have created.